dipscom/banner-boilerplate/README.md

 ##Usage:

 ###Short Version
+Open the command line of your choice.
+Navigate to the working directory.
+Run 'npm install' - this will install all the dependencies.

 You will be working from the `src` folder.

 The main `index.html` is located in the `shared` folder as are the, aptly named, `Shared.js` and `Shared.css`.